 The company was formed in 1885 (some sources say 1886) by Julian Francis Detmer of Cleveland.
 They were importers and distributors of woolen yard goods, not the actual makers of it.
 In 1908 a fire broke out in the Detmer office, located in the Parker Building in New York City.
 The fire destroyed the building, and it was originally blamed on a revenge plot involving a group of Turks who had a rug import business in the building.
 This was later proved not to be the case.

 Evidently the wool import business was profitable, as the Detmers spent their summers at the Breakers, and they maintained a large yacht.
-But all was not well, as in 1934 Mrs.Detmer traveled to Reno to obtain a divorce (predating The Women by five years!).
+But all was not well, as in 1934 the second Mrs.Detmer traveled to Reno to obtain a divorce (predating The Women by five years!).

 The next year, Julian Detmer retired from his business and along with a staff of 35 gardeners, developed Detmer Nurseries on his 40 acre estate in Tarrytown, New York.
 In 1938 he was featured in Dale Carnegie’s column, billed as “one of the happiest men [Carnegie] had ever met.”
 Carnegie credited this happiness to his enthusiasm with flowers and trees.